moraisigor/solar-system/README.md

 ## Next

-- add the moon
+- add the Moon
-- add the planet eris
+- add the planet Eris
-- add the planet ceres
+- add the planet Ceres
-- add the planet pluto
+- add the planet Pluto

 ## License